OshriHalimi/unsupervised_learning_of_dense_shape_correspondence/README.md

-#Implementation of the paper:

-"Unsupervised Learning Of Dense Shape Correspondence"
+Implementation of the paper: "Unsupervised Learning Of Dense Shape Correspondence"

 Authors: Oshri Halimi, Or Litany, Emanuele Rodolà, Alex Bronstein, Ron Kimmel

 link to the paper: https://arxiv.org/pdf/1812.02415.pdf

-If you use this code please cite the paper.
+If you use this code, please cite the paper.

 @article{halimi2018self,
   title={Self-supervised Learning of Dense Shape Correspondence},